akira/exq/README.md

 ### Concurrency:

 Exq supports concurrency setting per queue.
-You can specify ```concurrency``` options to apply to all queues or on a per queue basis.
+You can specify the same ```concurrency``` option to apply to each queue or specify it based on a per queue basis.

 Concurrency for each queue will be set at ```1000```: